SECURITIES AND EXCHANGE COMMISSION

-In connection with her election, the Company and Ms. Banks will enter into the Company’s standard form of indemnification agreement, a copy of which was filed as Exhibit 10.15 to the Company’s Registration Statement on Form S-1 (File No. 333-232260) filed with the Securities and Exchange Commission on June 21, 2019.
-Pursuant to the terms of the indemnification agreement, the Company may be required, among other things, to indemnify Ms. Banks for certain expenses (including attorneys’ fees), judgments, fines and settlement amounts actually and reasonably incurred by her in any action or proceeding arising out of her service as a director of the Company.
+In addition, pursuant to Fulcrum’s standard form of indemnification agreement Mr. Hayes entered into in connection with his promotion to chief operating officer, the form of which was filed with the Securities and Exchange Commission as Exhibit 10.15 to Fulcrum’s registration statement on Form S-1 (File No. 333-232260) on June 21, 2019, Fulcrum may be required, among other things, to indemnify Mr. Hayes for certain expenses (including attorneys’ fees), judgments, fines and settlement amounts actually and reasonably incurred by him in any action or proceeding arising out of his service as an officer or director of Fulcrum.

 |Item 9.01|| |